Lohit9/MasterYourAlgorithms/README.md

 14. **Queue ADT**: Implementation of Queue and various operations list add-front, remove-back, etc.

 15. **Dictionary ADT**: Implementation of Dictionary adt and various operations like lookup, insert, traversal etc.

+16. **Towers of Hanoi Puzzle**: Implementation of the recursive algorithm solution to the Hanoi puzzle.

 ---------------------------------------------------------------------------------------------------------------------